Grateful [I’m Still Breathing]

 I am, to a degree.
-I’ve lost eighteen of those hoarded pounds in less than thirty days without gluten, however, accidental “glutening” or cross-contamination seems worse now than it did when you’re getting a constant beat-down of it.
+I’ve lost eighteen of those hoarded pounds in less than thirty days without gluten, however, accidental “glutening” or cross-contamination seems worse now than it did when I was getting a constant beat-down of it.

 I’m alive and I’ll get healthy again.

-My liver was three-centimeters enlarged three months ago, and my spleen was almost two-centimeters over.
-But I’m told I can make a “semi-full recovery”, no transplants needed — if I avoid gluten like it’s the plague, because for me it is.
+My liver was three-centimeters enlarged three months ago, and my spleen was almost two-centimeters too big.
+But I’m told I can make a “semi-full recovery”—no transplants needed — if I avoid gluten like it’s the plague, because for me, it is.

 No worries on that one.
 In the first thirty days, I’ve been “glutened” twice and it’s intestinal murder I’d rather avoid for the rest of my life.